Eniolasoar/Profile-Card/README.md

 # Profile Card

-A responsive, accessible, and elegant **profile card** built with **HTML, CSS, and JavaScript** — showcasing social links, hobbies, dislikes, and a dynamic time display.
+A responsive, accessible, and elegant profile card application built with HTML, CSS, and JavaScript — now extended into a multi-page experience featuring About Me and Contact pages.

 **Live Demo:** [https://enidevhngstageonetask.netlify.app](https://enidevhngstageonetask.netlify.app)